 HR also focuses on simplifying complex commission plans.
 This reduces the need for administrators to understand their employees’ earnings.
 Streamlined processes contribute to smoother operations that ns wHR provides to regular companies.

 HR’s regular support helps account managers optimize their performance.
 This guidance ensures that sales teams are well-equipped to market.
-Ultimately, HR’s involvement is crucial for creating motivating and effective commission plans.
+HR’s involvement is crucial for creating motivating and effective commission plans.

 Adapting Commission Plans to Changing Business Models